Gamma Trianguli: Properties

 This star has a stellar classification of A1Vnn, which indicates it is an A-type main sequence star.
-It has 2.7 times the mass of the Sun and nearly double the Sun's radius.
-Gamma Trianguli is radiating about 33 times the luminosity of the Sun from its outer envelope at an effective temperature of 9,440 K, giving the star a white hue.
+It has 2.7 times the mass of the Sun and 2.09 times Sun's radius.
+Gamma Trianguli is radiating about 33 times the luminosity of the Sun from its outer envelope at an effective temperature of 9,210 K, giving the star a white hue.
 The star is roughly 300 million years old.

-Rotation

 It is rotating rapidly, with a projected rotational velocity of 254 km/s along the equator, which causes the star to take the pronounced shape of an oblate spheroid like Altair.
 Because the inclination of the star's axial tilt is unknown, this means that the azimuthal equatorial velocity is at least this amount and possibly higher.
 By comparison, the Sun is a slow rotator with an equatorial azimuthal velocity of 2 km/s.
 The doppler shift from the rapid rotation results in very diffuse absorption lines in the star's spectrum, as indicated by the 'nn' in the classification.